 Pappa's is located at Mandela Square where a host of other restaurants are found.
 The restaurant is located at the top of the stairs to the left of the statute with outdoor and indoor dining.
-It's a Greek/mediterranean restaurant with a really nice selection of dishes to choose from.
+The restaurant has some really nice selection of dishes to choose from.

-I thoroughly enjoed my choice of meal.
+I thoroughly enjoyed my choice of meal.
 The service was also quite attentive but not overly burdensome, not to mention that the prices were reasonable as well.

 Note: They have a small herb garden along the exterior of the restaurant and at one point I saw a waiter picking some fresh herbs for a meal no doubt, nice touch :)